For Tissue Donors & Families

 Biobanking begins with you – the patient and donor.

-Your donated tissue may be used by researchers to improve treatments or even find cures for cancer and other diseases.
+Your donated tissue may be used by researchers to aid in progression towards cures for cancers and other diseases or to improve current treatment options.

 If you’d like to know more, click here.